qpzmtb/VT-Trend/Attack Trends QA Style.md

 - Random strings added to plain text password before hashing.
 - Length: at least 128 bit (16 bytes).
-- Salt is not a perfect way, because some servers are vulnerable to Pass-the-Hash Attack.
+- It's not a perfect way, because some servers are vulnerable to Pass-the-Hash Attack.
 ________
 <details>
   <summary>Q19 ANSWER</summary>